PDLT-University-of-York/test-split-site/docs/panopto/change-availability.md

 3. **Save and Exit**:
    - Close the settings pane by clicking the **X** icon at the top.

-### c.
-Making Individual Captures Unavailable Indefinitely
+### Making Individual Captures Unavailable Indefinitely

 To hide a specific capture indefinitely, set its availability to a past date.